o-souter/Where-ISS-it/README.md

 ![image](https://user-images.githubusercontent.com/73543366/205931686-588d8952-64fc-4721-9886-ffb8f1491f8a.png)

+# Reflection of my experience
+I found creating an app very challenging at the start, but as I worked on it it became much more interesting and I was able to learn a lot about APIs, Android development and Java and XML code.
+I feel the app could have been better if I had allocated more time to it, I could have added more interesting features and sorted out any more possible bugs.
+I am overall proud of the app that I managed to make and feel the API use went well, alongside the navigation and general functionality of the app.
+In future projects I would definitely use android studio again as it is very easy to use.
+I would also like to adapt my app in the future and keep on working on it as I find it genuinely interesting to work on.

-# API Use
+# Sources
+#APIS
-* The App will use *Where The ISS At?*'s public api to gather the coordinates of the ISS when needed
+* The App uses *Where The ISS At?*'s public api to gather the coordinates of the ISS when needed
-* The app will also use NASA's public NeoWs (Near Earth Object Web Service) API to gather information about meteors
+* The app also uses NASA's public NeoWs (Near Earth Object Web Service) API to gather information about meteors
-* It will also use OpenCage's Free Geocoding API to process coordinates to get a location.
+* It also uses OpenCage's Free Geocoding API to process coordinates to get a location.